openmls/openmls/book/src/virtual_clients.md

 `process_message` detects the `DerivationInfo` component in a committer's leaf.
 If the committer's leaf index is the receiver's own leaf, the commit came from a sibling emulator client.
-The receiver loads the emulation epoch state, decrypts the derivation info, derives the same operation secret positionally from the operation tree (advancing or skipping the sibling's ratchet as needed), reconstructs the path secrets, and processes the commit as if it had created it:
+The receiver loads the derivation epoch state, decrypts the derivation info, derives the same operation secret positionally from the operation tree (advancing or skipping the sibling's ratchet as needed), reconstructs the path secrets, and processes the commit as if it had created it: